adrienZ/zigzag-boilerplate/README.md

 * Global variables between js, scss and html.
 * A live development server that warns about common mistakes (powered by `webpack-dev-server` and/or `broswersync`).
 * On build, compress images, autoprefix, minify files and cache busting
-* [WIP] Non obtrusive linter with prettier and ESLint.
+* Non obtrusive linter with prettier and ESLint.
+* IE11 compatibility (configurable)
 * ~~Out-of-the-box Progressive web app support.~~

 ## Installation